kali-linex/linex/Documentation/process/howto.rst

 first, before asking something that has already been answered in the past.)
-It also has an IRC channel that you can use to ask questions in real-time, and a lot of helpful documentation that is useful for learning about Linux kernel development.
+It also has an IRC channel that you can use to ask questions in real-time, and a lot of helpful documentation that is useful for learning about Linex kernel development.

 The website has basic information about code organization, subsystems, and current projects (both in-tree and out-of-tree).
 It also describes